Lascăr Vorel: Final years

 Upon the outbreak of World War I, Vorel became an enthusiastic supporter of his adoptive Germany and of the Central Powers in general.
 In his private correspondence, he argued that Germans were "called upon to rule over the world", being especially impressed by Germany's submarine tactics.
 Vorel commented that peaceful civilization was illusory, and that hatred was the "fundamental habitus of living creatures".
 He also equated a German victory with the onset of modernization, leading to a "massive output of creative energy".
 While Romania still kept neutral, Vorel derided its pro-Allied agitators, including Octavian Goga and Ioan Toplicescu, endorsing instead the pro-German Petre P. Carp.
 As he noted in June 1915, Carp's newspaper Moldova was the only thing worth reading.

 By April 1916, Ionescu was asking Vorel to consider publishing more literary contributions in Noua Revistă Română.
 One of the artist's private records suggests that he and Mucki were growing disappointed with "our pal I."—perhaps the same Ionescu—, who would feign sickness to demand money from the cash-strapped couple.
 Battling a chronic disease of the kidneys, Vorel followed "a strict diet and a sedentary regimen."
 During early 1916, he complained that "my old sore in the loins" was giving him problems in the left ear, and seemingly pushing him into deafness.
 He was also demanding that his family send him more money to pay for a temporary retreat to the countryside, but noted that he was still working on his circus-themed canvasses.

 Partly prepared by Bloch, his last exhibit came during summer 1916, at a Munch venue he shared with Erich Heckel.
 Vorel wrote home to announce that he was engaged to Mucki.
 The historical context for both these events proved challenging, since, at roughly the same time, Romania was mobilizing to declare war on the Central Powers.
 Vorel was angered when announcements for his exhibit introduced him as "the Romanian Lascăr Vorel", noting: "this highlighting of my nationality can't possibly serve me in the present circumstances".
 Bunescu recalls that the Romanian engagement resulted in Vorel's internment as a hostile foreigner, which "shortened his lifespan".
 From 1917, he was reunited with Bolz, who had been injured during a chemical attack and was recovering in Munich.
-By then, Vorel had incorporated pacifist protests into his paintings.
-This was the last major subject of his art.
-His death occurred on 8 February 1918 at Munich, and was a consequence of his kidney disease.
+By then, Vorel had incorporated pacifist protests into his paintings, making them was the last major themes of his art.
+His death occurred on 8 February 1918 at the Schwabing Hospital in Munich.
+His kidney disease is cited as his ultimate cause.